This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Always wear a seatbelt in the car.
 This helps decrease your risk for a head injury if you are in a car accident.

 - Wear protective sports equipment that fits properly.
 Helmets help decrease your risk for a serious brain injury.
 Talk to your healthcare provider about other ways that you can decrease your risk for a concussion if you play sports.
+Ask for more information about sports concussions.

 Manage your symptoms: